 Schedules and To-Do lists need not be restrictive.
-In fact if they are too tight, you are far more likely to not stick to the plan.
+In fact, if they are too tight, you are far more likely to not stick to the plan.
 Look over your life goals and plan to move those areas up one step.
 Get creative.
 Want to exercise more and have more time to read?
-Use your commute time, walk one extra bus stop, park a little farther way.
-During your commute, read a book rather than a trashy magazine, or if you drive, listen to audio books or podcasts rather than talkback radio.
+Use your commute time, walk one extra bus stop, and park a little farther away.
+During your commute, read a book rather than a trashy magazine, or if you drive, listen to audiobooks or podcasts rather than talkback radio.

 Step 3: Prioritize YOU!

 Don’t minimize the time available to do the things you want to do, particularly if they are contributing to your life goals or wellbeing.
 Include ‘me” time around other essential life activities that require your time and attention.

 Keep to the Plan unless in an Emergency ( a real Emergency)

 Most people who create a daily plan, keep to it for a while, but not long enough for it to become a habit.
 Habits take around 28 days to form, so if you want your new plan to work and your lifestyle to be improved, you must protect it at all costs… Eventually, the changes you implement will become second nature, but until then, you need to stay in control of your plan.
 Have a look over your plan every day to remind yourself of where you want to be.
 Think of your plan as a roadmap to your perfect life.
 Just like any journey, there may be some roadblocks or detours, but if you just follow the map you will arrive at your destination.

 Want to learn more?
 Join me on my Rise to RICH Programme and create YOUR perfect 10/10 life.